Music Box Collection

 Segawa Mode Collection

-showcasing the finest tailoring designed during the golden age of Parisian haute couture.
+You can admire high-end tailored garments designed during the golden age of Parisian haute couture.

 Segawa Mode Collection

-Haute couture refers to high-quality tailored clothing.
+Haute couture refers to high-end tailored clothing.

 Museum Shop and Museum Cafe